 Alyssa Dixon - Design Intern

 Adventurer.
 Foodie.
 Hockey-player.
-Alyssa is the newest addition to Outside Open’s design team.
+Alyssa has been a design intern at Outside Open for 4 years and recently announced that she plans to pursue design in college.
 She enjoys discovering nuances and power user tricks in Adobe Illustrator and is finding her artistic voice as she designs projects with the OO team.
 As a design intern, Alyssa loves that at Outside Open she can work on real world design projects while also following her own creative muse.

-When she is not in front of her laptop making art, you can find Alyssa in goalie gear on the hockey rink.
+When she is not in front of her laptop making art, you can find Alyssa in goalie gear at the local hockey rink.